All brands contain quality seed. Price per pound, you get more seed for less money than other like brands.

 Clover Mix - More Wildlife Doe's Inn Clover Mix has clovers that are bread for stolon density, persistence under grazing, high yield, large leaf size, and winter hardiness.
 It is a superior perennial ladino, white, and red clover mix, an excellent grazing mix with good traffic tolerance, a nitrogen builder and soil enhancer with high protein content that grows in most soils.
 It has built in disease resistance, is fast growing, and very vigorous.
 Adding lime is recommended for acid soils.

-Plant Clover Mix early in the spring when garden planting in your area begins, usually late May.
+Plant Clover Mix early in the spring when garden planting in your area begins.
 Products can be planted in the fall but better results are achieved by planting in spring.
 An ideal soil bed is clean, well prepared, fertile, firm, and moist.
 Seed to soil contact is vital to having a successful plot.
 Don’t plant seed deeper than ¼” deep.
 For best performance, mow or brush hog 2-3 times a year if not being grazed down by wildlife.
 Clover usually lasts 3-5 years if being properly fertilized and managed.
 Avoid fertilizers with nitrogen otherwise it will promote unwanted grass and weed growth.

 Doe's Inn Clover Mix - Recommended pH: 6.5